-All trade waste activity must be registered by Council regardless of the nature of the activity.
-The most basic activity that which is less than 1000 l/day and need no pre-treatment may not need any special permission or agreement, just registered on the Trade Waste Database.
+All trade waste activities must be registered by Council regardless of the nature of the activity.
+The most basic activity that which is less than 1000 L/day and needs no pre-treatment may not need any special permission or agreement, just registered on the Trade Waste Database.
 However, small businesses with minimum pre- treatment facilities will require a Letter of Permission.
 Businesses with a large volume and/or mass load discharge and more complicated pre-treatment facilities will require a formal Trade Waste Agreement.